JuliaYu2002/juliayu2002.github.io/interests.md

 # Coding

-I find it hard to learn spoken and written languages, so I'm interested in learning a lot of different coding languages so I can same that I'm an omniglot (this is a joke, but I'm serious about wanting to learn a lot of coding languages).
+I find it hard to learn spoken and written languages, so I'm interested in learning a lot of different coding languages so I can say that I'm an omniglot (this is a joke, but I'm serious about wanting to learn a lot of coding languages).